-Team members bring in different and new ideas to help complete the task and solve problems better and faster.
+Team members bring in different and new ideas to help complete the task and solve problems faster and better.

-Teamwork helps improve an organization decision-making process.
-In a crisis, members discuss among themselves and take consensus decision to arrive at a solution.
+Teamwork helps improve an organization’s decision-making process.
+In a crisis, members discuss among themselves and take consensual decisions to arrive at a solution.

-In a team, a group of people with different experience and knowledge comes together.
+In a team, a group of people with different experiences and knowledge comes together.
 They exchange knowledge and each proposes better ways to accomplish results.

-It induces ownership for the organization, both collectively and individually thus, making members more responsible and interested.
-Appreciate the achievements and celebrates the success of each other as it is fun and motivational to work as a team.
+It induces ownership for the organization, both collectively and individually.
+This makes members more responsible and interested.
+They appreciate the achievements and celebrate the success of each other as it is fun and motivational to work as a team.

 Teamwork establishes a healthy competitive environment.
 Along with helping and motivating each other, members challenge each other to perform better.

 How to Build an Effective Team?

 In today’s competitive world, the success of an organization is more dependent on the team than on individual efforts.
 An individual may be proficient in managing themself, but there is a significant challenge in developing the same qualities for success within a diverse team.